-Section 16(a) of the Exchange Act requires the Company's directors and executive officers and persons who own more than 10% of Kohlberg Capital's common stock to file initial reports of ownership and reports of changes in ownership of Kohlberg Capital's common stock with the SEC and The Nasdaq Global Select Market.
+Section 16(a) of the Exchange Act requires the Company's directors and executive officers and persons who own more than 10% of Kohlberg Capital's common stock to file initial reports of ownership and reports of changes in ownership of Kohlberg Capital's common stock with the SEC and, to the extent such reports are not filed through the SEC's EDGAR system, The Nasdaq Global Select Market.
 The Company assists its directors and executive officers in completing and filing those reports.
-Kohlberg Capital is required to disclose in its proxy statement any failure to file these reports by the required due dates.
-The Company believes that all filing requirements applicable to its directors and executive officers and shareholders who own more than 10% of its common stock were complied with during the last completed fiscal year, with the exception of the late reporting on behalf of Mr. Kratzman of certain holdings by the E.A.
-Kratzman Marital Trust, which resulted from an administrative oversight, and the late reporting of restricted stock grants to Messrs Pearson, Wirth, Lacovara, Kratzman, Frieder, Corless and Stack.
-A report on Form 5 was subsequently filed on behalf of Mr. Kratzman with the SEC on February 10, 2009 in connection with the oversight regarding the E.A.
-Kratzman Marital Trust to provide such information.
-On July 3, 2008, reports on Form 4 were filed for Messrs Pearson, Wirth, Lacovara, Kratzman, Frieder, Corless and Stack, respectively, to report option cancellation and restricted stock issuances that were approved by the Board on June 13, 2008.
-In making the above statements, the Company has relied upon the written representations of its directors and Section 16 officers.
+Kohlberg Capital is required to disclose in its annual report on Form 10-K and its proxy statement any failure to file these reports by the required due dates.
+The Company believes that all filing requirements applicable to its directors and executive officers and shareholders who own more than 10% of its common stock were complied with during the last completed year, with the exception of the late reportings on behalf of each of Messrs.
+Jacobi, Pastino, Stevens and Cademartori of stock option grants on June 13, 2009, which resulted from an administrative oversight.
+On February 12, 2010, a report on Form 5 was filed on behalf of each of Messrs.
+Jacobi, Pastino, Stevens and Cademartori, the Company has relied upon the written representations of its directors and Section 16 officers.